riccardodebenedictis/riccardodebenedictis.github.io/research.md

 Deductive reasoning determines whether the truth of a conclusion can be determined based solely on the truth of the premises.
 Given a set of facts, in particular, deductive reasoning tries to apply the rules, from premises to conclusions, to *deduce* new information.

 A typical example of deductive reasoning is the one adopted in the most classic of Aristotelian syllogisms.
-The rule, in this case, expresses the concept that all "men are mortal".
+The rule, in this case, expresses the concept that "all men are mortal".
 From a formal point of view, we can express this rule as $\forall x . man \left( x \right) \Rightarrow mortal \left( x \right)$.
 By being aware that Socrates is a man, we can add the $man \left( Socrates \right)$ fact to the knowledge base.
 Through deductive reasoning, at this point, a reasoning engine could *deduce* the $mortal \left( Socrates \right)$ fact, which indicates that Socrates is mortal.
 Note that the newly inferred fact is, in turn, a fact and, therefore, could trigger further deductive reasoning.

 The sequential application of deductive reasoning is typically referred to as *forward chaining*, and is adopted in numerous software architectures such as *knowledge based systems*, *rule based systems*, *expert systems*, *production systems*, etc.
 The technical challenges, in this form of reasoning, are linked to: